-The Top 14 Foods and Things to Try in Rome
+Top Foods, Dishes, and Wine To Try in Rome

-Warning: Almost nothing below will taste anything like at “home” – even if you have a “real Italian restaurant” around the corner from you.
-So if you do not like a dish at home you should still try it in Italy.
+Warning!
+Almost nothing below will taste anything like back home—even if you have a “real Italian restaurant” around the corner from you.
+So, if you don’t like a dish at home you should definitely still try it in Italy.

 14. Pollo con Pepperoni